-Norfolk Southern Railway has selected The Great Lake Construction Co. to build a new bridge in Painesville, Ohio to carry rail traffic over the Grand River replacing the existing structure built in 1904.
+Norfolk Southern Railway selected The Great Lake Construction Co. to build a new bridge in Painesville, Ohio to carry rail traffic over the Grand River replacing the existing structure built in 1905.
 The new bridge consists of 11 spans and is 1,318 feet in length.
 The substructure includes 10 concrete piers founded on 7-foot diameter drilled shafts.
 The 26 drilled shafts are between 34 and 93 feet in depth, which includes the rock socket extending into the existing shale.
 The new piers are made up of 6-foot diameter columns with 8 of the piers also containing reinforced concrete struts to connect the columns.
 The piers are up to 71 feet in height above the top of drilled shaft elevation.

 Great Lakes and Norfolk Southern Railway have enjoyed a good working relationship with both companies placing a heavy emphasis on the importance of safety and environmental protection to the river and sensitive surrounding area.